Future-Power-Networks/Simplus-Grid-Tool/README.md

 ## Contact

-If you have any inquiries or would like to join us, please feel free to contact:
+If you have any inquiries, please feel free to contact:

-Yitong Li (yitong.li15@imperial.ac.uk), Yunjie Gu (yg934@bath.ac.uk), and Yue Zhu (yue.zhu18@imperial.ac.uk).
+Yitong Li (yitong.li15@imperial.ac.uk), Yunjie Gu (yg934@bath.ac.uk).